-If you need to update your details you can do this on the Department of Health website.
+If you need to change your provider details, follow the instructions about becoming an approved provider on the Department of Health’s website.

 - entry and departure dates

-- details of the level of care and the payment type received
+- details of the level of care you provide and the payment type received

-- details of any unpaid and reduced payment for leave the care recipient has taken
+- details of any unpaid and reduced payment for leave your client has taken

-- the care recipient’s total paid care days for the month and their remaining leave days
+- total paid care days for the month and the client’s remaining leave days.

-Contact us if you think there’s a subsidy missing or the level of care is incorrect.
+Contact us if you think there’s a subsidy missing or if you think the level of care is incorrect.

-Leave days are the number of days a care recipient leaves your service for respite, hospital, social or transition care.
+Leave days are how many days your client leaves your service for respite, hospital, social or transition care.